tsatria03/ToyMania/docks/readme.txt

 Letter, O: Announces how many collectible toys there are on the field, if pressed.
 Letter, I: Announces how many keys you've collected, if pressed.
 Letter, U: Announces how many collectible keys there are on the field, if pressed.
 Letter, D: Announces the position of the winning door in the endless game mode, if pressed.
+In the normal game Mode, it only tells you how many keys are needed to unlock the door.
 Letter, C: Announces your current location, if pressed.
 Letter, W: Opens the weapons menu, if pressed.
 Letter, X: Announces how many steps you've taken, if pressed.